devgianlu/DNSHero/README.md

 # DNSHero
 An Android app to inspect DNS zones like a superhero.
+If you like this project you can [donate](https://www.paypal.me/devgianlu) some money with PayPal.

 <a href='https://play.google.com/store/apps/details?id=com.gianlu.dnshero&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width='20%'/></a>